padrinoDB/Rpadrino/README.md

 ## RPadrino

-`RPadrino` is a package for interacting with the demography data base of the same name.
-It will likely consist of wrappers to an SQL data base that itself houses a suite of all known, published integral projection models (IPMs).
-Additionally, we’ll build in some basic tools to re-create the IPMs *as they were created in the original publication*.
+`RPadrino` is a package for interacting with the Padrino Integral Projection Model database.
+This database really only exists as an internal dataset in this package right now.
+The longer term plan is to migrate it to a set of static, version-controlled tables that are hosted on Zenodo (or similar).
+For now, you can access it by installing the package, and running `data(pdb)`.

+Data have had some quality checking, but some models will still definitely break with very strange looking error messages.
+A genuine, quality checked release will be tagged when it is actually ready to go.
+I really don’t suggest using this yet, except to get a feel for how the database looks and perhaps give some feedback on things you do or do not like.

 ## Scope